SpaceCraftTR/spacesockets2/README.md

 ```

 ## A big update for SpaceSockets2: Windows port
-SpaceSockets2.hpp includes Windows code that will be used if you are using Windows.
-Without changing one line of your application code, your SpaceSockets2 application can run under Windows.
-See the examples for further information.
+SpaceSockets2 includes WinSock code that can be used if you are compiling your application on Windows.
+Without changing any lines of your application code, you can port your SpaceSockets2 applications to Windows.

+Refer to the examples for further information.

-#### Disclaimer
+### Disclaimer
 SpaceSockets2 is licensed under the terms of MIT License.

 ### Tutorials for developers
 SpaceSockets2's GitHub site will be coming soon!
 We'll rewrite example applications and see how easy to write programs with SpaceSockets2 is.

-#### Follow us to keep up-to-date!
+### Follow us to keep up-to-date!
 [SpaceCraft on Instagram](http://instagram.com/spacecraft_tr)
 [SpaceCraft on GitHub](http://github.com/SpaceCraftTR)